Important Notes, please read;

 -Not all of our woody plants are seed grown; some are vegetatively propagated from stem cuttings and root pieces.
 We try to source and grow as much seed started woodies as possible.

 -Please contact us with your tree and shrub wish list; we will reply with available sizes and pricing when they are not listed below the description.
-(Last year was a roller coaster ride, and it was impossible to keep the sizing and price information accurate on many species.)

 - Abies balsamea, Balsam fir